chadrem/workers/README.md

 Parallel Map is syntactic sugar for tasks and task groups:

-    Workers.map([1, 2, 3, 4, 5]) { |i| i * i }

-The above syntax is equivalent to the below:

     group = Workers::TaskGroup.new
     group.map([1,2,3,4,5]) { |i| i * i }

+The above syntax is equivalent to the below:

+    Workers.map([1, 2, 3, 4, 5]) { |i| i * i }

-Note that any failures will cause an exception to be raised.
+Note that any task failures (exceptions) will cause an exception to be raised.
+This means that parallel map is "all or nothing" where as tasks and task groups leave error processing up to you.

 ## Workers - Basic

-There are many cases where tasks, task groups, and parallel map are too high-level for your needs.
+There are many cases where tasks, task groups, and parallel map are too high-level.
 Fortunately you can use the lower level Worker class to solve these problems.
 The main purpose of the Worker class is to add an event system on top of the Thread class.
 This greatly simplifies inter-thread communication.